What are cloth menstrual pads?

 Most cloth pads are estimated to last up to five years if they’re properly cared for.
 Some people say theirs last even longer than that.
 That estimated five year is based on the assumption that you have a rotation of about 10 pads.

-1 - Should I wash new pads before wearing them?
+Should I wash new pads before first use?

 Yes, it’s recommended to wash your pads before wearing them for the first time.
 This will remove any fabric sizing and enhance the fabric’s absorbency.
 You only need to wash them one time before wearing them.